spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

     If your cluster profile does include a load balancer such as MetalLB, no changes are required.
 For more information about MetalLB, refer to [MetalLB pack documentation](../../integrations/metallb.md).

-9. Click **Confirm & Create**.
+10. Click **Confirm & Create**.

-10. In the following screen, click **Next**.
+11. In the following screen, click **Next**.

-11. Review the profile and click **Finish Configuration**.
+12. Review the profile and click **Finish Configuration**.

-12. Apply the profile to your cluster.
-For more information, refer to [Create Cluster Definition](../../clusters/edge/site-deployment/site-installation/cluster-deployment.md).
+13. Add the add-on profile when you create any  For more information, refer to [Create Cluster Definition](../../clusters/edge/site-deployment/site-installation/cluster-deployment.md).

 </TabItem>